Christian Yelich Player Props: Brewers vs. Pirates

 Christian Yelich At The Plate

-- Among qualified hitters, he ranks 61st in batting average, while his on-base percentage ranks 27th and he is 91st in slugging.
+- Among qualified batters in MLB play, he ranks 60th in batting average, 27th in on-base percentage, and 90th in slugging.

-- Yelich has picked up a hit in 63.6% of his 66 games this year, with more than one hit in 27.3% of them.

-- Yelich has had an RBI in 19 games this year (28.8%), including eight multi-RBI outings (12.1%).
-He has also driven in three or more of his team's runs in two contests.
+- Yelich has driven in a run in 19 games this season (28.4%), including eight games with more than one RBI (11.9%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.